 So uncommon is this breed of comedy, and it’s a crying shame.
 Action and reaction, clever editing technique and dynamic staging are utilized to full effect; it understands that comedy is not merely a genre, but a medium.
 Not characterized by a funny script alone, but by every tool a filmmaker has in his creative arsenal.
 Also effective here are the actors, whose work isn’t confined to the novelty of their dialogue, but defined by how they physically express themselves.
 You can watch these characters on mute and be amused by how they interact with one another, how they tell a story with facial quirks and bodily motions.

 Another unexpected aspect to praise here is the CGI.
 It’s definitely hokey, but there’s a charm to it, an utter denial to surrender to realism.
 The way the effects are used is matched by the characters’ goofy actions.
 It acts as a complimentary feature to the frenetic energy the actors bring to the film.
 Whether it works for the film’s decidedly more dramatic and gritty final act is questionable.
 But there’s always a purpose to it, unlike the majority of big-budgeted efforts, who would sooner bloat out such visuals than apply it meaningfully to the story.

 Stephen Chow is a virtuoso of his craft, incomparable in his ability to stage a comedy (except maybe by Wes Anderson or Edgar Wright).
 His humour can be dark but never resorts to a snide or cynical approach.
 His characters, the sometimes shallow creatures they are, are often victims of circumstance.
 They are archetypes who play funnily into the tragedy of the film’s oddball but touching romance.
-The Mermaid is great visual comedy, an absurdist, ecological nightmare who boasts as much empathy as it does hilarity from the story.
-I can’t recommend it enough, because who knows when we will get another one this good.
+The Mermaid is a deftly balanced comedy, an absurdist, ecological nightmare with an equal capacity for generating empathy as it does hilarity from its larks.